zouppen/asylum-loot/README.md

 Slack users:

-1. Download user CSV from Slack admin panel
+1. Get a Slack API token with `users:read` scope.
+2. Place it to `token.txt` in this directory
-2. Run: `./slack-to-sqlite <slack-helsinkihacklab-members.csv`
+2. Run: `./slack-to-sqlite`

 Asylum data: